blackberry/Secure-Work-Space/sws-ios-securecamera/README.md

 ## How To Build and Deploy

 1. Clone the repo to your computer.
-2. Create Explicit App ID for the app.
+2. Create 'Explicit App ID' for the app.
-    Note: Not recommended to create Wildcard App ID
+    Note: Not recommended to create 'Wildcard App ID'
 3. Create In-House Distribute Provisioning Profile from iOS Developer Enterprise Account.
-4. Create an archive of the app(IPA), distribute the archive as Enterprise Deployment signing with the In-House distribution provisioning profile.
+4. Build the release and create an archive of the app.
+5. Create a distribution file(IPA) as Enterprise Deployment
+6. Sign the app with the In-House Distribution Provisioning Profile created for the app.
-5. Secure the app via BES
+7. Secure the app via BES
-6. Resign the app with the In-House distribution provisioning profile.
+8. Resign the app with the In-House distribution provisioning profile.
     Note: Use [SWS Auto-Resigner Script](https://github.com/ekcworld/Secure-Work-Space/tree/master/Resigning-Scripts/Auto-Resigner-For-iOS).
-7. Deploy the resigned app via BES
+9. Deploy the resigned app via BES

 For more information on how to deploy iOS apps in the work space, please visit [Installing Android or iOS apps in the work space](https://developer.blackberry.com/devzone/develop/enterprise/install_android_or_ios_work_space_app.html)